← Back to EntraGuard.com

 Capability EntraGuard CrowdStrike Falcon

-Identity threat protection Included Separate add-on, all tiers3
+Identity threat protection IdentityEntra ID core, deeper governance is an add-on Separate add-on, all tiers3

-Email security Included Not offered
+Email security ProtectModular Not offered

-Dark-web credential monitoring Included Not offered
+Dark-web credential monitoring ProtectModular Not offered

-Security-awareness training Included & measured Not offered
+Security-awareness training ProtectModular, measured Not offered

-Continuous compliance evidence Included Not offered
+Continuous compliance evidence ComplyModular Not offered

-1 — Falcon OverWatch (24/7 managed threat hunting) ships from the Enterprise tier (~$185/device/yr); entry tiers (Falcon Go/Pro, $30–50/device/yr) are prevention-and-alerting only.
+1 — Falcon OverWatch (24/7 managed threat hunting) ships from the Enterprise tier (~$185/device/yr).
+Entry tiers (Falcon Go/Pro, $30–50/device/yr) are prevention-and-alerting only.
 2 — Falcon Complete, CrowdStrike's fully-managed detection-and-response service, is quoted separately and typically runs $200–400+/endpoint/yr at scale.
 3 — Falcon Next-Gen Identity Security is a standalone, separately-quoted module at every tier, not a bundled feature.
 4 — Falcon's device control covers USB/peripheral policy, not general OS or third-party software patching.
-5 — Falcon's dashboards report on endpoint/identity telemetry; they don't fold in email, training, or compliance posture.
+5 — Falcon's dashboards report on endpoint/identity telemetry — they don't fold in email, training, or compliance posture.
 CrowdStrike figures reflect public CrowdStrike pricing pages and third-party pricing analyses, checked July 2026 — confirm before publishing.
 Named products are the property of their respective owners and are shown to illustrate coverage, not a vendor-run benchmark.

 Questions, answered